-A Checklist of Expenses for Foreigners Purchasing Malaysian Properties
+A Checklist of Taxes & Expenses for Foreigners Purchasing Malaysian Properties

 1) Stamp duty for the Memorandum of Transfer “MOT” (one-off payment payable upon completion): The MOT is a legal document used to transfer the property’s ownership from the seller to the new owner.
 Its stamp duty rate is calculated on a tiered basis:

 Here is a sample MOT stamp duty calculation for a RM1.5M property: